brp221/dawn_of_computation/README.md

 # dawn_of_computation
-This project uses DFAs, PDAs and TMs to simulate how regular, context free and decidable languages can be recognized.
+This project uses DFAs, PDAs and TMs to simulate how regular, context free and decidable languages can be recognized/generated/